loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 #figure(caption: [Grammar of #ln], align(left, complete_grammar))<slfl_grammar>

-Before describing the grammar, we will show an example of the function swap.
+Before describing the grammar, we will show an example of the function swap:
-The example will assume $A$ and $B$ are concrete types which are inhabited by the values $a$ and $b$ respectively.

 $
   & "swap" : *((B times.circle A) times.circle ~(A times.circle B)) \
   & quad = lambda((x,y), k) -> k((y,x)); \